hidecode221b/Radia_MPW/README.md

 - Magnetic field can be plotted in the vector field based on PyVISTA (Python).
 - Magnet geometry can be displayed by PyVISTA from VTK file (Python).
 - ParaView overlays magnetic field and magnet geometry based on VTK files.
-- Calculate the magnetic force on half array from the whole structure.
+- Calculate the magnetic force on half array from the whole structure (Mathematica and Python).
-- Kickmap based on the potential differentiation in horizontal and vertical kicks.
+- Kickmap based on the potential differentiation in horizontal and vertical kicks (Mathematica and Python).

 ## Abstract
 The insertion devices generate a high energy and flux of synchrotron radiation without major upgrade of 3rd generation storage ring.
 The undulator utilizes the interference of radiations from the periodic magnet array to produce the X-rays with high flux rather than high energy.
 The wiggler creates the higher magnetic field than the bending magnet does to produce the X-rays with high energy rather than high flux.
 The permanent magnets are limited in its magnetization, so the superconducting magnets can be an option for the creation of highest magnetic field.
 However, the cost of cryogenic facility and its maintenance is typically expensive.